CommonAccord/Cmacc-Org/Doc/Wx/com/melwanichan/EmployOffer/Form/Doc_v0.md

 1.Ti=Position and Scope of Employment

-1.sec=Your initial title will be {Emp.Title}, and you will initially report to {the_Company}’s {Emp.Report} or to such other person as {the_Company} may subsequently determine.
+1.sec=Your initial title will be {Employee.Title}, and you will initially report to {the_Company}’s {Employee.Report} or to such other person as {the_Company} may subsequently determine.
 This is a full-time position.
 While you render services to {the_Company}, you will not engage in any other employment, consulting or other business activity (whether full-time or part-time) that would create a conflict of interest with {the_Company}.
 By signing {this_Agreement}, you confirm to {the_Company} that you have no contractual commitments or other legal obligations that would prohibit you from performing your duties for {the_Company}.
 You shall comply with {the_Company}’s policies and rules, as they may be in effect from time to time during your Employment.

 2.Ti=Cash Compensation